pyprojectx/pyprojectx/README.md

 ## Isolation
 Each tool gets installed in an isolated virtual environment.

-These are all located in the user's platform-specific home directory under _.pyprojectx/venvs_.
+These are all located in in the _.pyprojectx_ directory of your project (where _pyproject.toml_ is located).

-This location can be modified by setting the `PYPROJECTX_HOME` environment variable (f.e. on your CI/CD server).

 # Usage
 Instead of calling the commandline of a tool directly, prefix it with `path\to\pw`.